What Is The IRS Form 3520?

 A US person, of course, is not just a US citizen, but is a term which also covers US permanent residents (‘green card’ holders), US work visa holders of any kind, and often, individuals who were “substantially present” in the US, based on a formula based on days the person was physically inside the borders of the US.

-Examples of Assets, Events and Conditions Requiring You File an IRS Form 3520
+Examples Of Assets, Events And Conditions Requiring You File An IRS Form 3520

 The most common condition requiring a US person to file a Form 3520 is owning a self-administered foreign retirement plan or account.
 Few if any US persons know that their ownership or benefit from such a plan or account is considered ownership of a foreign trust and must be reported on a Form 3520.

-Common Foreign Retirement Plans or Accounts Requiring a Form 3520 Filing
+Common Foreign Retirement Plans Or Accounts Requiring A Form 3520 Filing

 - United Kingdom’s Individual Savings Account (‘ISA’) or Self-Invested Personal Pension (‘SIPP’),